About Our Garden Club

 The purpose of the Western Springs Garden Club is to encourage and foster a greater appreciation of trees, shrubs and flowers among our members and neighbors, and to stimulate an interest in protection of forests, wild flowers, and birds.
 In addition the Western Springs Garden Club:

 Our Annual Plant Sale is our main fundraiser.
-This year it will be held Saturday, May 11, at the Tower Green.
+The Plant Sale is held the Saturday, before Mother's Day at the Tower Green.
 Plants are donated from members or dug up by members from other resident’s gardens.
 All members are required to contribute to the success of this event.

 Please join us for a meeting or email us at wspringsgardenclub@gmail.com for more information about our club.
 Guests are always welcome to attend, and new members are eagerly accepted.
 Check our calendar for up-coming meetings and events.